-Though the country gained independence from the British empire in 1922, its Constitution was adopted in 1937 and specified the new official name— Ireland.
+Though the country gained independence from the British Empire in 1922, its Constitution was adopted in 1937 and specified the new official name— Ireland.

 Burma to Myanmar

 In 1989, the country’s leading military government changed its name from Burma to Myanmar.
 This was done to preserve the way the Asian country writes its name in the local language.
-The ruling military junta officially changed the name after a year of a fierce uprising.
+The ruling military junta officially changed its name after a year of a fierce uprising.
 Not only did it change the name of the country, but the name of its former capital city also changed from Rangoon to Yangon.

-Though the United Nations and countries like France and Japan accepted and recognised the change, the USA and UK continued to refer to it as Burma.
+Though the United Nations and countries like France and Japan accepted and recognised the change, the US and UK continued to refer to it as Burma.
 It is alleged that this is because the UK doesn’t recognise the military junta.

-Over the years, Washington’s stance softened in this regard and during a 2012 visit to the country, the then USA President Barack Obama used both the names while referring to the nation.
+Over the years, Washington’s stance softened in this regard and during a 2012 visit to the country, the then US President Barack Obama used both the names while referring to the nation.
 However, in 2021 President Joe Biden issued a statement using Burma and not Myanmar.
 He said, “The United States removed sanctions on Burma over the past decade based on progress toward democracy.
 The reversal of that progress will necessitate an immediate review of our sanction laws.”

-In 1960, post its independence, the country officially became the Republic of Congo.
+In 1960, after its independence, the country officially became the Republic of Congo.
 However, this was also short-lived.
 In 1971, under the rule of dictator Mobutu Sese Seko, the name was changed to the Republic of Zaire.
 A possible reason for this was that Zaire is another name for the Congo River.
 After his fall, the name was changed back to the Republic of Congo and it continues to remain so.